-Mike and Grams formed Vosges’ Kronos in 1994 as a heavy metal band then as a thrash/death band before changing over to full-scale death metal in 2000 with a twist.
+Mike and Grams (who also sang for two years) formed Vosges’ Kronos in 1994 as a heavy metal band then as a thrash/death band before changing over to full-scale death metal in 2000 with a twist.
 The band featured Sebastien Oria on vocals.
 Kristof joined the fold in 1996.
 A demo called Outrance was recorded in 1997.
 None Divine and Kronos next released a split CD in 2000.
 The group sings about Roman, Norse, Greek and other mythology as indicated by the group’s name.

 Bassist Tom is also a drummer.